gutlessCGH/refindTTT/README.md

 Boot options may be found in refind_linux.conf (sudo nano /boot/refind_linux.conf).
 After booting into an OS copy the long string in quotes after "Boot with standard options"

+### Setting rEFInd-btfrs Custom Icon

-Snapshot icons with the Btfrs logo and monochrome versions of popular distros are included for refind-btfrs.
+Icons with the Btfrs logo and monochrome versions of distro logos are included for refind-btfrs snapshots.
 To set one as a custom icon edit '/etc/refind-btfrs.conf'
 >

 	[boot-stanza-generation.icon]